 Always I wonder, which one of them is mine

 Look around I find no light

-Cold breeze when I breath, my body shiver my brain freezes
+Cold breeze when I breathe, my body shiver my brain freezes

-But my heart say stay here till sunrise
+But my heart says stay here till sunrise

 And I sleep with memories in my dream all night